skoczen/will/README.md

 1. Get a Personal Access Key here: https://api.planningcenteronline.com/oauth/applications
 2. Set your "Application ID" as WILL_PCO_APPLICATION_KEY environment variable.
 3. Set your "Secret" as WILL_PCO_API_SECRET environment variable.

-PCO Bot is a hobby project and is not affiliated with the awesome folks at Planning Center Online.
-Though they think it's super cool.

 ### Contribute!
 I'd love to have your help building PCO Bot.